The Do’s and Don’ts of Office Secret Santa

 “Usually the company indicates what are the limits, $20.00, $30.00 $50.00 … ” said Maryanne Parker, founder of Manor of Manners.

 If a gift limit is not specified, ask around to get a feel for what other participants plan on spending in general, or ask the organizer for some guidance.
-Elena Brouwer, managing director of International Etiquette Centre, said that a spending limit of $20-$25 is reasonable.
+Elena Brouwer, founder and CEO of International Etiquette Centre, said that a spending limit of $20-$25 is reasonable.

 Is It OK To Spend More or Less Than the Spending Limit?